darryncampbell/MX-SignatureAuthentication-Demo/README.md

 ### 1. Using [Zebra's App Signature Tools](https://techdocs.zebra.com/emdk-for-android/latest/samples/sigtools/) utility

+**Note that you CANNOT use the app signature tool to generate the signature of an app signed with the Android debug key**

 Assuming you have a signed apk file you can invoke the signature tools utility as follows:

-**Note that you CAN NOT use the app signature tool to generate the signature of an app signed with the Android debug key**

 Generate a HEX string